 A basic real user monitoring tool is no longer enough to handle the complexities of the modern web.
 Today’s sophisticated applications call for a RUM solution that is equally sophisticated.
 If you are already using a RUM solution or are evaluating multiple vendors, then here are some points to consider.
 With so many options available how do you choose the best real user monitoring solution?

 In previous blog posts, we have discussed in detail about real user monitoring (RUM), how it complements synthetic and why you must include RUM to create the ideal monitoring strategy.
-In this blog we dive into what capabiliites you should look for in a real user monitoring tool.
+In this blog we dive into what capabilities you should look for in a real user monitoring tool.

 Features and functionality